 What is Andon?

 Andon – Japanese for “paper-enclosed lantern” – is a visual or verbal signal to the team that alerts everyone to a breakdown in the workflow.
 The term “Andon” in manufacturing gets its name from the Toyota Production System, which would light lanterns to signal breakdowns in the late 1800s.

 A breakdown is an event that violates or will violate the principles of the project or organization—or erodes team trust.
 All team members and employees must be given the authority to declare a breakdown the moment it is identified.

 Breakdowns are not inherently bad – they are expected.
-You’d be hard-pressed to find a project in which a procedure wasn’t followed strictly, or in which a worker wasn’t confused about an established process.
+You’d be hard-pressed to find a project in which all procedures were followed strictly, or in which a worker wasn’t confused about an established process.

 However, failing to alert the team when a breakdown has occurred or will occur can lead to difficulties, and over time might lead to massive quantities of waste.
 It is crucial that team members feel comfortable declaring breakdowns and that they do so as soon as immediately practical.